CodingApps/OnTheMapV1/README.md

 ## Methods on the Main Thread

 An interesting part of the MapView controller was updating the UI when pins were loaded.
-Several classes had to use the "performUIUpdatesonMain" method to call a UI update on the main thread.
+Several functions had to use the "performUIUpdatesonMain" method to call a UI update on the main thread.
 This was because API calls would run on a background thread, so UI updates had to be specified as running on the main thread.

 ``` swift
 func markPins(_ studentinfo : [studentInformation], _ refresh : Int)